 Pay equity monitoring is yet another measure that could help Apple assuage employee fears and also help mitigate risk.
 Proactive and ongoing measurement is critical to successful DEI efforts, as demonstrated by a recent case involving Coca-Cola.
 The company re-shaped its hiring practices around DEI after a race discrimination class action lawsuit in 2000 only to backslide two decades later and find itself facing the kind of issues that prompted its policy change in the first place.
 As this and other cases show, complacency is not an option for organizations today.

 To avoid a situation like Apple is facing, organizations should conduct proactive, monthly pay equity audits.
-To get started, download our white paper Designing a Successful Pay Equity Program for Your Organization.
+To get started, read our Global pay equity strategy guide.

 If your organization needs assistance achieving its DEI goals, contact us to learn about our monthly DEI platform and consultative solution, PayParity.
 This all-in-one product offers ongoing auditing and monitoring tools to help your organization achieve DEI goals and minimize risk.